Development Intern Summer 2023

 The Development Intern position is an exciting opportunity to impact fundraising in a small but dynamic nonprofit organization.
 Tanenbaum’s Development Department is responsible for developing and sustaining the organization’s financial base through the recruitment, cultivation and stewardship of individual donors and institutional funders.

-The Development Intern will report to the Donor Relations, Special Events Associate and the Senior Associate Grant Writer and Coordinator.
-Working between 15-25 hours per week, the Development Intern will conduct research of prospective funding sources to identify those that align with Tanenbaum’s mission and programs.
-They will make recommendations based on research for which programs/projects to pursue a potential funding source.
-The Development Intern will also assist in developing correspondence with donors, preparing meeting materials and may work with both the Development and Communications staff on projects to expand our donor communication and outreach.
+The Development Intern will work collaboratively with all members of the Development Department.
+Working between 15-25 hours per week, the Development Intern will spend the majority of time conducting research of prospective funding sources and individual donors to identify those that align with Tanenbaum’s mission and programs.
+They will make recommendations based on research for which programs/projects to pursue a potential funder.
+The Development Intern may work with both the Development and Communications staff on projects to expand our donor communication and outreach.

 This internship is an exciting experiential opportunity to gain professional experience in a dynamic organization that is addressing one of the most critical issues of our time.